iiasa/message-ix-models/doc/global/land_use/emulator.rst

 Land-Use Emulator
 =================

-The land-use emulator refers to a set of land-use scenarios, provided by GLOBIOM, which are integrated into MESSAGE using a dedicated set of equations (add reference to land-use relevant code documentation).
-Each land-use scenario is derived as a result of combining varying degrees of available biomass potential (for use in the energy sector) at varying carbon prices.
-Each land-use scenario therefore represents a distinct land-use development pathway.
-The figure below (add link) illustrates the combination of biomass- and carbon prices for which land-use pathways are derived.
+**The land-use emulator refers to a set of land-use scenarios, provided by GLOBIOM, which are integrated into MESSAGE using a dedicated set of equations (add reference to land-use relevant code documentation).
+Each land-use scenario is derived as a result of combining varying degrees of available biomass potential (for use in the energy sector) at varying prices.
+In addition, for each of the biomass-potentials, different carbon-pirces have been applied to reflect the mitigaiton potential for land-use related green-house-gas (GHG) emissions.
+Each land-use scenario therefore represents a distinct land-use development pathway at for a given biomass and carbon price.
+The matrix depicted below (add link) illustrates the combination of biomass- and carbon prices for each of which a distinct land-use scenario has been provided by GLOBIOM, all of which are integrated into MESSAGE.**

 .. _fig-Land-Use_Pathway_Scenario_Matrix:
 .. figure:: /_static/Land-Use_Pathway_Scenario_Matrix.png
    :width: 800px

-   Land-Use Pathway Scenario Matrix.
+   Land-Use Scenario Matrix.

-In their entirety, the various land-use pathways provide MESSAGE with a range of biomass potentials available for energy production at different costs, along with the associated land-use related emissions (CO2, CH4 and N2O).
-The different carbon prices provide MESSAGE with options of how to mitigate the land-use related GHG emissions.
+In their entirety, the combination of these distinct land-use pathways provide MESSAGE with a range of biomass potentials available for energy production at different costs **,henceforthe refered to as BIO-categories,** along with the associated land-use related emissions (CO2, CH4 and N2O).
+The different carbon prices provide MESSAGE with options for mitigating land-use related GHG emissions **,henceforthe refered to as GHG-categories**.
 The combination of land-use pathways can therefore be depicted as a trade-off surface, illustrated for SSP2 (add reference) in the figure below (add link).
 The figure depicts global biomass potentials and respective GHG emissions at different carbon prices cumulated from 2010 to 2100.
 .. _fig-CD_Links_SSP2_v2_baseline_Global_LanduseSurface:
 .. figure:: /_static/CD_Links_SSP2_v2_baseline_Global_LanduseSurface.png
    :width: 800px

    Land-Use Pathway Trade-Off Surface for SSP2.

+**From the trade-off surface it possible to deduct that for a MESSAGE scenario without climate policy, land-use pathways of the lower BIO-categories and lowest GHG-catgories will be used.
+The energy system will therefore only use biomass for energy production to the extent that it is economically viable without mitigating emissions.
+When climate policy scenarios are run in MESSAGE, the land-use pathways will be chosen such that the optimal balance between the land-use related emission and biomass use in the energy system is obtained.
+In addition to serving as a commodity from which energy can be generated, biomass can also be used to obtain negative emissions via BECCS.**

 Equations and constraints
 -------------------------

 The land-use pathways are integrated into MESSAGE using a dedicated set of equations (add link to documentation).
-At the core, these state that the linear combination of land-use pathways must be equal to 1.
+At the core, these state that the linear combination of land-use pathways must be equal to 1. **Therefore, separately for each region, discrete land-use development pathways can either be used individually or combine linearly to obtain biomass quantities for example, which are not explicitly represented as part of the land-use matrix.
+This also applies to the mitigation dimension i.e. to the GHG catgories.**

 :math:`\sum_{s \in S} LAND_{n,s,y} = 1`

 In order to correctly represent the transitional dynamics between land-use pathways, such as the rate at which changes in land-use can occur, e.g. the conversion from land-type A to land-type B, additional constraints are required as the underlying dependencies are only represented in the full fletched GLOBIOM model.
 Based on rates derived from GLOBIOM, for each of the eleven MESSAGE regions, the upscaling of plantation forest area is limited using `DYNAMIC_LAND_TYPE_CONSTRAINT_UP`.
-The total area of plantation forest in a given region and time-period is determined, by the shares of available area summed up for other land types in the previous period within that region.
+**The total area of plantation forest in a given region and time-period is determined, by the summing up the shares of area (Mha) for other land types (crop-, grass- and other-land) in the previous time-period within that region.
+Therefore, the more area for the three land types is available, the more plantation forest area can be expanded in the following time-period.
+This growth constraint is applied for each land-use pathway individually.**

 :math:`plantation\_forest_{n,s,y} <= crop\_land_{n,s,y-1} * X_{n} + grass\_land_{n,s,y-1} * Y_{n} + other\_land_{n,s,y-1} * Z_{n}`

-The table below shows the corresponding shares for each land type and region. (insert reference to GLBOIOM land type descriptions).
+The table below shows the corresponding shares for each land type and region, :math:`X_{n}, Y_{n}, Z_{n}`. (insert reference to GLBOIOM land type descriptions).

 .. _tab-land_type_shares:
 .. list-table:: Shares of land-type by region used to derive the growth rate of plantation forest.
-   :widths: 20 15 15 15
+   :widths: 20 20 20 20
    :header-rows: 1

    * - Region
-     - Crop land [%]
+     - Crop land [%], :math:`X_{n}`
-     - Grass land [%]
+     - Grass land [%], :math:`Y_{n}`
-     - Other land [%]
+     - Other land [%], :math:`Z_{n}`
    * - Sub-Saharan Africa
      - 0.05
      - 0.05